jupiterjs/javascriptmvc-site/public/tutorials/ajaxy/ajaxy.md

 ## Setup

-[installing Download and install] the latest version of JavaScriptMVC.
+[installing Download and install] the latest version of DoneJS.

-After installing JavaScriptMVC, open a command line to the [steal.static.root steal.root] folder (where you unzipped JavaScriptMVC).
+After installing DoneJS, open a command line to the [steal.static.root steal.root] folder (where you unzipped DoneJS).

 We'll use the application generator to generate an application